 Maximum number of completion tokens to generate.
 Useful for reasoning models.

-Service tier for the request.
-Set to ‘flex’ for 50% cheaper processing at the cost of increased latency (available for o3, o4-mini, and gpt-5 models).
 Set to ‘priority’ for faster processing with Enterprise access (available for gpt-4, gpt-5, gpt-5-mini, o3, o4-mini; gpt-5-nano is not supported).

 Defaults to ‘auto’.

-• textVerbosity ‘low’ | ‘medium’ | ‘high’
+textVerbosity‘low’ | ‘medium’ | ‘high’

 Controls the verbosity of the model’s responses.
 Lower values will result in more concise responses, while higher values will result in more verbose responses.